steve50207/I2P1_Final_project_I-wanna-handout-the-final-project/README.md

 ## Game Name: I wanna handout the final project!

+## How to download the game
+-- Download the 'I wanna handout the final project!.zip' then unzip.
+   Execute the 'I wanna handout the final project!.exe' to play.

 ## Game Target
 - Collect the documents to get scores in one minute as higher as possible
 - Take advantage of buff and debuff to higher scores